-5. What do individuals need to provide at the pharmacy to get a COVID-19 vaccine administered?
+5. What type of identification do individuals need to provide at the pharmacy to get a COVID-19 vaccine administered?

 Individuals should provide a valid Ontario health card number to the pharmacy.
 Individuals who do not have an Ontario health card number may still receive a publicly funded COVID-